How to Finalize Your Financial Aid Before Starting College

 Manage your money

-Learning how to earn, save, and spend money is an essential life skill that will benefit you in college.
-In addition to school expenses, you will have other expenses in college such as food, laundry, transportation, etc. Understanding things like how to budget or use a credit card wisely while in college can help you stay on top of your finances and ensure that your expenses are being taken care of.
+Learning how to earn, save, and spend money is an essential life skill that will benefit you in college and beyond.
+In addition to school expenses, you will have other expenses in college, such as food, laundry, transportation, and more.
+Understanding things like how to budget or use a credit card wisely while in college can help you stay on top of your finances and ensure that your expenses are being taken care of.
 Check out our money management resources to learn more!

 Have any questions about finalizing your financial aid before starting college?
-Text us!
-Send #College to 33-55-77 to speak with an advisor!
+Text #College to 33-55-77 to chat with one of our advisors.
+If you're using a mobile device, click here to have the text message set up for you!